Nov 5, 2022

 Apparently Scotty or Gideon, or both, are overwhelmed by the intensity of their passion.

-Scotty calls Gideon "Little Lord Fauntleroy,” a rather archaic phrase for a fragile, polite, feminine-coded “sissy,” named after a character in the 1886 novel by Francis Hodgson Burnett.
-In the 1936 movie version, Freddie Bartholomew’s Ceddie is redeemed through a homoromantic bond with the tough Mickey Rooney Likewise, here Scotty seems to be trying to masculinize Gideon, complimenting him on his ability to smoke, drink, and swear: "I like this side of you, man."
-They smile at each other, caring boyfriends far removed from the toxicity of Scotty’s earlier rant.
+Scotty calls Gideon "Little Lord Fauntleroy,” an archaic phrase for a fragile, polite, feminine-coded “sissy,” named after a character in the 1886 novel by Francis Hodgson Burnett.
+In the 1936 movie version, Freddie Bartholomew’s Ceddie is redeemed through a romantic bond with the tough Mickey Rooney They smile at each other, caring boyfriends far removed from the toxicity of Scotty’s earlier rant.

 Scotty envisions their new life in Thailand, after stealing the money from the vault.
 He mentioned the ladyboys earlier, but it's worth repeating that Thailand is a well-known destination for gay tourism.
-He also wants to repair the hard drive containing the sex-and-drugs party video, so "we f*k your Daddy again."
-Very graphic way of putting it, with an incest-subtext.
+He also wants to repair the hard drive containing the s*x-and-drugs party video, so "we f*k your Daddy again."
+Very graphic way of putting it.

 He continues: "But you weren't.
 You were a friend."
 Gideon didn't mind being grabbed; apparently he liked it, since he accepted being drawn into a relationship.